aalto-mediacode/faceTrackingExample/README.md

 # faceTrackingExample
-This is a simple example for the ofxFacetracking addon.
+This is a simple example for the ofxFaceTracker addon.